juunjii/ShopBot/README.md

 ShopBot is a modern e-commerce assistant designed to streamline online shopping experiences.
 Built with Next.js and TypeScript, it features a chat widget interface for seamless user interaction and robust backend infrastructure for handling product lookups and agent-based automation.

+The point is to get what you want by just chatting with ShopBot!

 ## Current Features

 - **Chat Widget:** Interactive chat interface for user queries and shopping assistance.